 Buying a house is daunting.
 Even if you’re not a first-time buyer, chances are it’s been a few years since you last went through the rigmarole of moving house.
 It won’t surprise you to learn that buying a home is usually the single most expensive purchase you will ever make.
-What will amaze you, however, is that on average we spend around 25 minutes* viewing a house before we decide to buy it!
-We asked our home insurance experts from RSA Insurance Group for their 10 essential questions to ask when viewing a house.
+Here we answer our 10 essential questions to ask when viewing a house.

 If the house has been on the market for three months or more, then you need to ask why.
 Is there a problem with it that you haven’t discovered yet but more savvy buyers spotted?
 Surveys will discover any potential problems but it’s better to find out before you get too attached to the idea of buying a property.